wizleo/simple_shell/README.md

 Our shell was built and tested on Ubuntu 14.04 LTS.

 Basic usage 💡
--First, fork this repository.
+- First, fork this repository.
--Then clone it to your local machine.
+- Then clone it to your local machine.
--Create an executable by running the following command:
+- Create an executable by running the following command:
--gcc -Wall -Werror -Wextra -pedantic *.c -o hsh
+- gcc -Wall -Werror -Wextra -pedantic *.c -o hsh
--From there, type in the following command and press your enter button.
+- From there, type in the following command and press your enter button.
--./hsh
+- ./hsh
--Final step: ENJOY!
+- Final step: ENJOY!

 Contributors 😎💪
 - Nkajja Solomon Leo